bastings/nlp1-2017-projects/dep-parser/milestone/README.md

 # Project milestone

 Below you will see detailed descriptions of milestones for your project.
-We also included some tips for each of the parts.
+Read this through carefully.
+We also included some tips for each of the parts that we hope you will find usefull.

-:warning: Read this through carefully :warning:
+:warning: These milestone goals are for November 30 :warning:

 ## Dependency-data handling